kien-ly/kafka_spark/README.md

 -   ### Apache Spark and Kafka Consumer (Topic: CleanSensorData)

 	-   The data under the topic RawSensorData is streamed through Kafka Consumer.
-The data is then structured and validated using Spark.
+(In fact, using Random function to create data :D ) The data is then structured and validated using Spark.